upsole/neovim/README.md

 ```

 1. yay -S neovim-git (works on 0.9x versions)
-2. move this dir to .config/ and launch nvim (WOOSH ☆).
+2. move this dir to .config/ and launch nvim.
 Packer will begin installing all
 the plugins
 3. Manual Installs:
 	fd and rg for Telescope (find more info through :checkhealth telescope)